TeachmanLab/MTData/README.md

     Just so you know, turn on Delete mode by setting constant DELETE_MODE to True.
 (Highly NOT recommended in testing phrase.)

+# BenchMark

+	BenchMark is a file which contains the highest ID number(benchmarks) for each questionnaire.
+It will stop the exporter downloading duplicated data and remind the admin old data which suppose to be deleted remained on the server.
+You don't need to have a BenchMark.txt for the program to run.
+You will get an email for creating the new benchMark file.

+	HEADS UP:

 # Deploy and run on Server